wix-incubator/wix-code-docs/js-wixcode-sdk/$w/fastgallery/guides/CSS Classes.md

 ## `.fast-gallery__overlay`

-Targets the overlay of the media container.
+Targets the overlay on the same level as the media container.
 For example:

 ```css